-- 1. Pursuant to Section 29 and 32 of The Planning and Development Act, 2007, the Council of the Rural Municipality of Antelope Park No. 322 hereby adopts the Official Community Plan, identified as Schedule "A" to this bylaw. - 2.
+- Pursuant to Section 29 and 32 of The Planning and Development Act, 2007, the Council of the Rural Municipality of Antelope Park No. 322 hereby adopts the Official Community Plan, identified as Schedule "A" to this bylaw. - 2.
 The Reeve and Administrator are hereby authorized to sign and seal Schedule "A" which is attached to and forms part of this bylaw. - 3.
 This bylaw shall come into force on the date of final approval by the Minister of Government Relations.

-19 day of December Read a first time this 20 7 Read a second time this 20 day of February 20 day of February Read a third time and passed this OR ANTELOSM WIND THE OPEN APPROVED REGINA, SASK.
-Assistant Deputy Minister Ministry of Government Relations Read a third time and adopted this 20 day of February 2018 Administrator
+Read a first time this 19 day of December 2017

+Read a second time this 20 day of February 2018

+Read a third time and passed this 20 day of February 2018
-Signed at Marengo, Saskatchewan on